🔍 Search Results

 💡 Where to Stay in Yiwu

-Most trade visitors base themselves near the International Trade City (Districts 1–5) in the Chouzhou North Road area for convenience.
+Most trade visitors base themselves near the International Trade City in the Chouzhou North Road area.
 Business travellers prefer the Futian/CBD district for luxury options.
-The Indian and Middle Eastern trader community clusters around Chengbei Road, where halal food and familiar comforts are abundant.
+The Indian and Middle Eastern trader community clusters around Chengbei Road, where halal food is abundant.

 Food, Restaurants & Drinking